hoprnet/hopr-collaboration/README.md

 >For window 2.
 Run command:
 >`node dist/index verify 0x87c11255ee1bb45ac42df16f8979707adc1ce6f4f4a1bd793677b0a9f27975f7 d19fab1476d774fadce33ae6fe01f9aa664e4e7b0ce634ed13f5c911433a8f2e "./demo/data/data_bin.txt"`

+It queries blockchain and saves returned values in following files in "results" folder:
+- "verify_uniqueId_1.txt": unique ID associated with the block hash computed from given data of window 1.
+- "verify_uniqueId_2.txt": unique ID associated with the block hash computed from given data of window 2.
+- "verify_k1.txt": public key of chip (K1) associated with the block hash computed from given data of window 1.
+- "verify_k2.txt": public key of user (K2) associated with the block hash computed from given data of window 1.
+- "verify_k3.txt": public key of chip (K1) associated with the block hash computed from given data of window 2.
+- "verify_k4.txt": public key of user (K2) associated with the block hash computed from given data of window 2.
+- "verify_S1.txt": signature of chip (S1) associated with the block hash computed from given data of window 1.
+- "verify_S2.txt": signature of user (S2) associated with the block hash computed from given data of window 1.
+- "verify_S3.txt": signature of chip (S1) associated with the block hash computed from given data of window 2.
+- "verify_S4.txt": signature of user (S2) associated with the block hash computed from given data of window 2.
 ### Final clean up
 Before running another demo, you can delete all the keys/results of the completed demo by running `yarn demo-clean`.